CoreMedia/content-hub-adapter-coremedia/README.md

 If a project is inactive it means that the development has been discontinued and won't support future CoreMedia versions."
 )

-# content-hub-adapter-coremedia

-## Abstract
+# Content Hub Adapter for a CoreMedia Repository

-The content-hub-adapter-coremedia extension is providing access to a "to be configurable" CoreMedia repository.
+The **content-hub-adapter-coremedia** extension is providing access to a "to be configurable" CoreMedia repository.
-The repository data is after successfully configuring the content-hub-adapter available as an additional tree inside the studio instance.
+The repository data is, after successfully configuration the content-hub-adapter, available as an additional tree inside the studio instance.

+## Versioning

+To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
+To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
+For example, if your CoreMedia version is 2007.2, checkout the branch cmcc-10-2007.

 ## Documentation & Tutorial